You can relist your item and offer it for sale again when:

 Add product details

-Including product details makes it easier to list your item and for buyers to find it.
+Including product details makes it easier for buyers to find your item.
 If your item's category is associated with a product in our catalogue, we may show you a product from our catalogue and ask you to confirm that it's the same as your item.
-You may be offered product details from our catalogue and a stock photo for your listing.
+We may offer you product details from our catalogue and a stock photo for your listing.

 Product details may also be available if you're relisting products in bulk.
 We'll walk you through adding product details to one item at a time.